department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

       title: Claim Types and When to File
       description: Learn about standard claims, reopened claims, secondary claims, and more.
     - url: /disability-benefits/apply/evidence/
-      title: Evidence Needed for Standard and Fully Developed Claims
+      title: How to Gather Evidence for Your Claim
-      description: Find out which supporting documents you’ll need to give us so we can decide your claim.
+      description: Find out your options for gathering documents to support your disability claim.
     - url: /disability-benefits/eligibility/one-year/
       title: Disabilities That Appear Within 1 Year After Discharge
       description: Find out if you can get disability benefits if you have signs of an illness within a year after being discharged from service.